Fused Deposition Modeling //

 Prototype to Production

-FDM manufacturing is suitable for both prototyping and case-by-case production runs, and provides a closer approximation to end-use production manufacturing methods because it utilizes the same thermoplastic-grade materials.
+FDM manufacturing is suitable for both prototyping and production runs.
+It provides a closer approximation to end-use production manufacturing methods because it uses the same thermoplastic-grade materials.

 Size Capacity